-Although growing pains typically affect children, adults may experience similar pains in their bodies,
+Although growing pains typically affect children, adults may experience similar pains in the body.
+Growing pains typically occur in the legs, and numerous conditions can cause leg pain in adults.

 Growing pains are a type of musculoskeletal pain that usually affects children.
 Despite the name, growth does not cause growing pains.
 In fact, medical experts have not yet identified a definitive cause of growing pains.